Canadians say ticket bots a ‘huge problem’ but divided on solution

 Lately, buying tickets for live events such as concerts, plays and sports games has become as emotional experience as the events themselves.
 When tickets for the Tragically Hip tour last summer – just months after frontman Gord Downie announced his brain cancer diagnosis – rapidly sold out then showed up on resale markets such as StubHub Inc. at inflated prices, ticket resale qualms went from frequent frustration to near-national crisis.

-The problem prompted Ontario Attorney-General Yasir Naqvi to announce a review of its ticketing legislation – the Ticket Speculation Act had been amended in 2015 to allow resales if tickets were deemed authentic or had a money-back guarantee – and 35,000 Ontarians flooded onto his office’s website to offer their suggestions.
+The problem prompted Ontario Attorney-General Yasir Naqvi to announce a review of its ticketing legislation – the Ticket Speculation Act had been amended in 2015 to allow resales of tickets that were deemed authentic or had a money-back guarantee – and 35,000 Ontarians flooded onto his office’s website to offer their suggestions.

 The Angus Reid survey found that half of Canadians only buy tickets for live events once or twice a year, but have strong opinions about bettering the marketplace – suggesting that despite attending few events, the ones they do go to mean a great deal to them.